kdaily/aws-cli/proposals/pr-contrib-guide.md

 Once the pre-review criteria from the implementation stage have been met, the pull request is added to a queue for maintainer review.
 This means that the maintainers will include the pull request in a prioritization process for review.
-The maintainers will select issues for review based on the following criteria:
+The maintainers will select issues for review based on the following

-1. Completing the review of existing pull requests take precedence over new review requests.
+criteria:

+1. Existing pull request reviews will be completed before starting new reviews.
 1. Older contributions will be selected before more recent ones.
 1. Bugs and documentation changes will be prioritized over feature requests.
 1. The time available to the maintainers will be considered against the complexity of the contribution.
 1. The maintainers will limit the number of active reviews to [TBD].

+The maintainers will also publicly label a pull request that has been selected for review.
+All pull requests selected for review will be listed publicly.
-The maintainers will also publicly announce when the review has begun.
-This does not guarantee how long it will be until it is merged.
+Having a pull request selected for review does not guarantee how long it will be until it is merged.
 ### Review

-Once a pull request has been prioritized for review, the maintainers will perform the review.
+Once a pull request has been prioritized for review, the maintainers will perform a review.
 This criteria for accepting a pull request includes:

-1. The code is readable and follows best practices and conventions.
+1. The change is made in the right place and fits in the existing architecture.
 1. The change does not increase the maintainability in an unreasonable fashion.
 1. There is sufficient documentation, both in the code and for end users.
+1. The code is readable and follows best practices and conventions.

 The maintainers can request feedback and changes from the contributor by asking specific questions or specifying criteria that should be met to accept the pull